nanoutils/nanoutils/docs/docs/methods.md

 ## `call`

-Returns the result of calling function with passed arguments
+Returns a result of calling a function with passed arguments

 ```js
 import { add, call } from 'nanoutils'